ml4drug-book/ml4drug-book.github.io/index.md

 # About

 The book is intended for a graduate course on machine learning/artificial intelligence for drug discovery and development.
-It can also serve the graduate course “Machine Learning/artificial intelligence and its application.”
+It can also serve the graduate course “Machine Learning/Artificial Intelligence and its Application.”
 The target audiences are two groups:
 - Graduate (e.g., MS and PhD students) or advanced undergraduate students majoring in computer science, engineering, medicine, chemistry, biology, medical informatics, or biostatistics.
 - Data scientists from the pharmaceutical and biotech industry.